Analysis | Trump’s campaign is making up fake debate excuses in advance. Sound familiar?

 Then the Democrats held their convention and Biden was obviously not the caricature that his opponents had suggested.
 So Trump pivoted: clearly, then, Biden was cheating.

 Over and over yet again, this was the mantra.
 Biden was using performance-enhancing drugs of some sort, Trump claimed, demanding a drug test.
 It’s an extremely weird claim, presuming that Olympics-style rules should apply to every day situations, and one without any evidence.
-(At a news conference on Sunday, Trump insisted that the claim could be proven if one were to “check out the Internet.”)
+(At a news conference on Sunday, Trump insisted that the claim could be proved if one were to “check out the Internet.”)

 As Tuesday's debate neared, the claim got more specific: Biden would be using an earpiece during the debate to take instruction from aides and allies.
 As of writing, it's the top story on Fox News's website; its on-air staff explored the subject early in the day.
 Trump's campaign demanded that Biden reject the use of drugs and earpieces, a request that Biden laughed off. (“Biden campaign rejects Trump's call for inspector to check candidates for listening devices at debate,” the main Fox headline currently reads.)